 It’s always worth asking your current supplier if they can beat an offer if you find one that’s better elsewhere too.

 It’s also best to ask providers to send you a written offer with all terms before you say you agree to a business energy contract, including when checking offers by phone.
 Phone agreements are binding.

 Weigh up your options

 - if the offer is the cheapest price, environmentally-friendly or flexible to end without a fee

-- the notice-period terms if you choose to switch or end a contract
+- the notice period terms if you choose to end a contract

 - if you can get cashback or other free incentives as part of your switch offer